 In addition to the technology, Canoo may manufacture the Urbanaut in the United States.
 The company plans to start EV production at its Mega Micro factory in Pryor, Oklahoma in Q4 2022 and at another plant located in Northwest Arkansas at a later stage.

+The MINI Urbanaut concept features a highly futuristic design.
 The headlights and grille are positioned under a milled aluminum structure with slotted openings.
-They become visible only when switched on, and can display multi-colored graphics.
+They become visible only when switched on and can display multi-colored graphics.
 These features reflect MINI’s preparedness for the autonomous and highly digital future.
 The enclosed grille is in an octagonal shape, which is something new for a MINI.
-The connected tail lights and their shape could also be seen on future MINIs.
-Some interior elements, like the trims, upholsteries and/or colors could find their way in next-gen MINI models.
+The connected taillights and their shape could also be seen on future MINIs.
+Some interior elements, like the trims, upholsteries, and/or colors could find their way into next-gen MINI models.